Ersan Gülüm

-Ersan Adem Gülüm ([æɾˈsan ˈaːdem ˈɟylym]; born 17 May 1987) is a Turkish professional footballer who plays as a centre back for Preston Lions in the NPL Victoria 3.
+Ersan Adem Gülüm ([æɾˈsan ˈaːdem ˈɟylym]; born 17 May 1987) is a former professional footballer who last played as a centre back for Preston Lions in the NPL Victoria 3 and current president of Hume City FC.
 Born in Australia, Gülüm played for Australia at under-23 level before electing to represent Turkey in senior competition.

 Early life

 Gülüm grew up in the Melbourne suburb of Meadow Heights.

 Career

 Gülüm progressed up the ranks after playing exceptional football for Hume City as an 18-year-old.
 He was originally transferred to Turkish Super League team Manisaspor in 2005, after being spotted by Leading Teams Operations Manager Ezel Hikmet and referred to experienced Turkish coach Ersun Yanal whilst playing for and captaining the Australian School Boys team touring the United Kingdom.
 Impressed with the raw talent of the young defender, Gülüm was a part of the senior squad for the entire season as a backup defender, but only managed 2 Super League and 2 Turkish Cup matches.
-Gülüm was transferred to Elazigspor in February 2008 where he managed to play in every match, gaining a reputation as a strong left footed defender.
+Gülüm was transferred to Elazigspor in February 2008, where he managed to play in every match, gaining a reputation as a strong left footed defender.
 After a solid second half of the season, Gülüm was transferred to Adanaspor for the 2008–09 signing a lucrative three-year deal, where he played 30 League matches and was rewarded for his great form by being selected in the team of the year as the best central defender in the competition.

 On 17 July 2010, despite being heavily linked with Galatasaray, Gülüm transferred to rival Turkish club Beşiktaş with Adanaspor acquiring an option to loan Gülüm back for one season.

 After he had a productive season with Beşiktaş, they acquired Gülüm's full rights for a fee of €4 million.

 On 17 July 2017, Gülüm transferred to Adelaide United on a season long loan from Hebei China Fortune Adelaide United announced that Gülüm had returned to Hebei China Fortune after making 22 appearances on loan to the Adelaide club.

 In November 2018, Gülüm returned to Melbourne, joining Victorian State League Division 1 side Whittlesea United as player-manager.

 On 7 May 2019, Gülüm signed for new A-League club Western United for the upcoming 2019–20 A-League season.